-The FY 2020 HSGP California Supplement to the NOFO (State Supplement) is intended to complement, rather than replace, the NOFO and the FEMA Preparedness Grants Manual.
-It is recommended that Applicants thoroughly read the NOFO and the Preparedness Grants Manual before referring to the State Supplement.
-The State Supplement will emphasize differences between the FY 2019 and FY 2020 HSGP and highlight additional California policies and requirements applicable to FY 2020 HSGP.
+The FY 2021 HSGP California Supplement to the NOFO (State Supplement) is intended to complement, rather than replace, the NOFO and the FEMA Preparedness Grants Manual.
+Applicants are highly encouraged to thoroughly read the NOFO and the Preparedness Grants Manual before referring to the State Supplement.
+The State Supplement will emphasize differences between the FY 2020 and FY 2021 HSGP and highlight additional California policies and requirements applicable to FY 2021 HSGP.